SVGGraph options: dataset_axis

 - A negative or positive whole number or

 - Any number supported by PHP, for example

 - Single or double quoted strings.
 Remember to double-quote your strings

 if you are inserting a line break:

 - BarAndLineGraph GroupedBar3DGraph GroupedBarGraph GroupedCylinderGraph MultiLineGraph MultiScatterGraph StackedBarAndLineGraph

-Each axis can be labelled and divided individually - see the relevant axis options for details and the dual Y-axis graphs page for more examples.
+Each axis can be labelled and divided individually - see the relevant axis options for details and the multiple Y-axis graphs page for more examples.

-Note: for StackedBarAndLineGraph only line datasets can be plotted against the second axis.
+Note: for StackedBarAndLineGraph only line datasets can be plotted against a secondary axis.
 This is so that the stacked bars will use the same scale.